 Includes regular classroom and laboratory teaching, laboratory / project-based learning instruction, effective development/application of new instructional methods, new course development, directing thesis committees, and other instructional activities.
 Each of these is discussed in the listing provided below.
+Note that it is not a criterion for reappointment to have activity in each of the areas.

 - 1.1 Criterion Minimum Requirements.
-Key elements to be considered are instructional delivery, instructional material development, and in most cases course development. - 1.2 The "Instructional Dashboard" is provided by Institutional Research for a dossier.
-This includes "measure" of faculty performance including courses delivered, SAI results, an appendix of student comments, and DFW rates.
-These measures should provide indications of faculty contribution. - 1.3 Overall Criterion Considerations & Requirements. - 1.3 (A) A faculty member must clearly be contributing to the instructional mission, by delivering their Assigned courses, and also by contributing to the departmental and university educational mission.
-To demonstrate instructional effectiveness, faculty at the time of promotion must show evidence that their teaching proficiency is sufficient that they can independently deliver their courses in a manner that is consistent, meets student learning outcomes, holds high academic standards while facilitating student success and that they are effective in the classroom.
+The faculty member is contributing positively to the overall instructional mission of the institution as evidenced by the materials in their dossier. - 1.2 The "Instructional Dashboard" is provided by Institutional Research for a dossier.
+This includes "measures" of faculty performance including courses delivered, SAI results, an appendix of student comments, and DFW rates.
+These measures should provide indications of faculty contribution which can be used, with appropriate judgement applied by all parts of the process, in the evaluation of a faculty member.
+Faculty members should review this material for accuracy.

+1.3 Overall Criterion Considerations & Requirements

+1.3 (A) A faculty member must clearly be contributing to the instructional mission, by delivering their assigned courses, and also by contributing to the departmental and university educational mission.
+To demonstrate instructional effectiveness, faculty at the time of reappointment must show evidence that their teaching proficiency is sufficient that they can independently deliver their courses in a manner that is consistent, meets student learning outcomes, holds high academic standards while facilitating student success and that they are effective in the classroom.
 Evidence of meaningful collaboration with other faculty is an important factor to consider as well as sensible syllabus construction and campus presence consistent with the expectations for a full-time faculty member.
 For multi-section courses, a requirement is positive and appropriate collaboration with other faculty to provide a consistent and high-quality instructional experience for students.
 New course development must show not only that the course was developed but that the course was appropriate and executed effective learning outcomes consistent with the degree(s) supported by the course.
-Instruction is further considered based upon the list provided below and faculty are strongly encouraged to consider these items, consistent with their work-assignment, as they prepare their promotion dossier.
+Instruction is further considered based upon the list provided below and faculty are strongly encouraged to consider these items, consistent with their work-assignment, as they prepare their reappointment dossier.

-Two Important Notes
+Two important Notes:

-- 1.3 (B) Instructional effectiveness will not be judged solely by Student Assessment of Instruction results or by the "D,F, W" rate. - 1.3 (C) Student assessment of instruction results are insufficient (and indeterminate) to demonstrate instructional effectiveness. - 1.4 Factors to consider in terms of "effort "are how many times the faculty member has delivered the class, the "efficiency" of the schedule for the faculty member in terms of how many course preparations are present in a semester, the amount of support provided for the delivery by student assistants (graduate or undergraduate) or technicians.

-1.5 Factors to consider in "quality" of instruction include, but is not limited to, adhering to standards established by the departments (includes courses with common exams or in 'core' of degree program) - a minimum requirement is: Appropriately professional cooperation with co-instructors to deliver ALL materials in the syllabus and complete delivery of the course in a satisfactory manner.
+- 1.3 (B) Instructional effectiveness will not be judged solely by Student Assessment of Instruction results or by the "D, F, W" rate. - 1.3 (C) Student assessment of instruction results are insufficient (and indeterminate) to demonstrate instructional effectiveness. - 1.4 Factors to consider in terms of "effort "are how many times the faculty member has delivered the class, the "efficiency" of the schedule for the faculty member in terms of how many course preparations are present in a semester, the amount of support provided for the delivery by student assistants (graduate or undergraduate) or technicians. - 1.5 Factors to consider in terms of "quality" of instruction include, but are not limited to, adhering to standards established by the departments (includes courses with common exams or in 'core' of degree program) a minimum requirement is: Appropriately professional cooperation with co-instructors to deliver ALL materials in the syllabus and complete delivery of the course in a satisfactory manner.